csh970605/csh970605.github.io/_posts/2023-09-15-Gaussian_Distribution.md

 </center>

 According to the images above, if the values of off-diagonal terms are 0, the contour is a circle around the expectation, and if the values of off-diagonal terms are not 0, the contour is a ellipse around the expectation.
-You can see the proof [here](https://csh970605.github.io/posts/Gaussian_Distribution/#proof-1).
+You can see the proof [here](https://csh970605.github.io/posts/Gaussian_Distribution/#proof).

 <br><br>

+## Joint Gaussian Random Vector

+If the random vector $Y = \begin{bmatrix}
+X \\
+Y
+\end{bmatrix}$ that consist of random vector $X$ and $Y$ has gaussian distribution,

+<br><br><br><br>

-## Characteristic Function of Gaussian Random Vector
+# Characteristic Function of Gaussian Random Vector

 The [characteristic function](https://csh970605.github.io/posts/Rand_Vector/#characteristic-function) of random vector $N(x \mid \mu_{X}, P_{XX})$ is: